alvindimas05/Fluyer/README.md

 ## Issues

+### Universal
+- High resource usage due to Animated Background.
+The attempt to fix this is to animate the background on play screen only.

 ### Android
-- When headset is plugged/unplugged, the app requires restart.
-This issue is caused due to Rust [cpal](https://github.com/RustAudio/cpal) limitation.
-- The app might has some delay when the Frontend communicate with the Backend.
-For example, when trying to pause, it might have miliseconds delay.
+- The play screen is ugly af.
+Still trying to figure the alternative design.
-- Some features are disabled like Cover Art Animated Background to prevent performance issues but it's planned to add option to enable this if you assume that your device can handle it.
+- Some features are disabled like Animated Background to prevent performance issues.
 - Sometimes it stops itself when running on background due to android security.
-Planned to fix this.
+Planned to fix.

 ### iOS
 - Even though it's already tested, iOS release is not planned for now due to Apple Developer pricing.